deepsense-ai/ds-template/{{ cookiecutter.repo_name }}/README.md

 {% endif %}

+{% if cookiecutter.jupytext == "Yes" %}

+# Jupyter notebooks and jupytext

+To make notebooks more friendly for code review and version control we use `jupytext` to sync notebooks with python files.
+If you have not used it before, please read [jupytext documentation](https://jupytext.readthedocs.io/en/latest/).

+There is pre-commit hook which automatically generates and syncs notebooks with python files on each commit.

+Please ensure you do not edit/modify manually or by other means generated py:percent files as they will conflict with jupytext change detection and lead to endless loop.
+Treat them as read-only files and edit only notebooks.

+{% endif %}

 # Semantic version bump

 To bump version of the library please use `bump2version` which will update all version strings.